slashbyte/ht16k33/pi/README.md

 # HT16K33 for the PI

-This library is used to allow an arduino like platform (now with PI!) to communicate with the holtek ht16k33 chip to do things like turn on/off LEDs or scan keys
+Development library for use with the Holtek HT16K33

 ## Getting Started